roIyat/hokachan/README.md

 Requirements
 ------------
-1. PHP >= 5.6 (PHP 5.6 is recommended it works on php 7.0 but I won't focus on bug fixes on php 7.0)
+1. PHP = 7.0 (PHP 7.0 is recommended and you should use this one if you want the get the least conflicts.
+5.6 should work also but might not work when we improve it for 7.0)
 2. MySQL/MariaDB server
 3.	[mbstring](http://www.php.net/manual/en/mbstring.installation.php)
 4. [PHP GD](http://www.php.net/manual/en/intro.image.php)